Grab bar: Accessibility

 Waterless urinals, one with grab bars for users who have disabilities.

 Grab bars increase accessibility and safety for people with a variety of disabilities or mobility difficulties.
 Although they are most commonly seen in public handicapped toilet stalls, grab bars are also used in private homes, assisted living facilities, hospitals, and nursing homes.
 Grab bars are most commonly installed next to a toilet or in a shower or bath enclosure.

 Some grab bars also have a light feature and double as a night light offering up a little more safety at night when using the bathroom.

 Locations

-Many jurisdictions have regulations on grab bar placement and floorplans for public bathrooms (American ADA, British Doc M regs).
+Many jurisdictions have regulations on grab bar placement and floorplans for public lavatories (American ADA, British Approved Document M regulations).